MarinaNikon/Advanced_Object_Oriented/README.md

 ##/* G00398315 Marina Nikonchuk */

-#**Word Cloud**
+# **Word Cloud**

+#### Author: Marina Nikonchuk
+#### Final Project for the Module "Object Oriented Programming" of the H.Dip in Computer Science in Software Development - GMIT

+### Project Description

 This program generates a word cloud, which is a visual representation of text.
 Word cloud is commonly used to display a visual summary of the most important words used on a web page, news forum, or social media website.
 Each word is represented as a tag, with the font size or color indicating its importance based on occurrence frequency.

 The goal of this project was to develop a Java application that can parse a file or URL and generate a PNG file with a word cloud displaying the most prominent words.
 The resulting word cloud is created with words arranged in decreasing font size, style, and color.